 incredibly convenient and a great way to meet new people down here.
 They constantly have free events with food and different activities going on throughout the program.
 I don’t have a car here and housing has free shuttles that will take you to the parks and your work locations.
 Some even will take you places like the grocery store and UPS.

 On average, a student pays about $100 per week for the apartment-style housing, which offers amenities like pools, gyms, laundry and security.

 Many, but not all, of the college program students would like to work for Disney after they graduate.
 The corporation says it doesn’t keep track of how many of its employees started out participating in the DCP, but the experience does seem to give them a bit of a competitive edge when they apply for Disney professional and management internships, or permanent jobs.

 Even for the students who don’t plan to work for Disney, having their college program listed on a resume adds a certain prestige and helps them stand out from other job applicants, due to the company’s high standards for employee behavior and appearance.

 Known as the “Disney Look,” all college program students must also adhere to the company’s strict brand guidelines that were established back when Disneyland first opened in 1955.

 For example, this from the Cast Member Handbook: “The Disney Look is a classic look that is clean, natural, polished and professional, and avoids “cutting edge” trends or extreme styles.
 It is designed with our costumed and non-costumed Cast Members in mind.”

-Going in, college students who are interested in applying for the DCP definitely need to be aware of the firm rules about acceptable hairstyles, eyewear, jewelry, tattoos, and even nail length and polish colors.
+Going in, college students who are interested in applying for the Disney College Program need to be aware of the firm rules about acceptable hairstyles, eyewear, jewelry, tattoos, and even nail length and polish colors.